Maintenance

 Testing the Nib

 If you have not used the pen for a while, and you go to write with it and no ink flows, don't just press harder and harder on nib to get the flow going.
 You may damage the nib.
-Make short strokes diagonally across the paper.
-Use the same pressure as your write.
+Make light short strokes.
+Use the same pressure as you would write.
 The strokes will activate the flow.
 If nothing happens, then dip the nib in some water.